Vitaliy-Dob/leet-code/README.md

 Given a non-empty array of integers, return the k most frequent elements.
 # 238. Product of Array Except Self
 Given an array nums of n integers where n > 1,  return an array output such that output[i] is equal to the product of all the elements of nums except nums[i].
+# 78. Subsets
+Given a set of distinct integers, nums, return all possible subsets (the power set).